 National political parties in Meghalaya play an important role in the politics of Meghalaya.
 Although there is a prominent presence of many regional and state level parties, yet it is to the Meghalaya national political parties that the inhabitants look at for the formation of the state government as well as in the selection of parliamentary candidate.
 It is both singly and through coalition that the national level parties in Meghalaya play such an important role in the political scenario of the state.
 The Indian National Congress has the largest presence of national political parties at Meghalaya, although Bharatiya Janata Party is gradually increasing its influence in the state.

 Bharatiya Janata Party may not enjoy the wide popularity of Indian National Congress in Meghalaya, but it is steadily strengthening its base of operations in the state.
-Through alliances with the various right wing political parties of the state, it remains imperative that Bharatiya Janata Party, under the able guidance of the state party president Shri H.S.
-Syiemlieh, will exert a much more significant influence on the state's political scenario in the coming years.
+Through alliances with the various right wing political parties of the state, it remains imperative that Bharatiya Janata Party will exert a much more significant influence on the state's political scenario in the coming years.

 State Level Political Parties